Case Studies

 The UK Gilt Crisis

 The Truss/Kwarteng mini-budget triggered a 42% gilt collapse.
-In backtested validation, RegimeR's quantitative optimisation independently set UK gilt allocation to zero in defensive regimes — a result discovered systematically, not chosen in advance.
+In backtested validation, RegimeR's theory-first basket design independently set UK gilt allocation to zero in defensive regimes — a result discovered systematically, not chosen in advance.

 Canada: The Oil-Exporter Problem

 Energy dynamics work differently for commodity exporters.
-The system discovered the polarity inversion and adapted.
-Strongest validation result (z=+6.66) across 3 episodes, including the 2014 oil rout — the only episode where RegimeR underperformed 60/40.
+The system adapts to the polarity inversion.
+Validated at z=+4.61 (p=0.0001) with theory-first baskets across 292 months, including the 2014 oil rout.

 2008–2022Commodity amplifier, commodity buffer, rate shock